chevere/danky/README.md

 * Full PHP syntax support.
 * Re-usable view-scooped templates.
-* No need to learn any template engine/syntax.
+* No need to learn any template syntax.

 ### Safe

 Danky templates declares their signature for strong-typed checks.

-Templates can be easily tested, and Danky provides all the tooling to safely handle variables in these.
+* Templates can be easily tested.
+* Strict runtime checking.

 ### Cheap

-Danky runs with very low third-party dependencies and it generates HTML files which can be deployed to any webserver.
+Danky runs with very low dependencies and it generates documents that can be used for any purpose.

 * Lightweight footprint.
-* No need to hosting a complex dynamic website.
+* Generate HTML and other types of markup.

 ### Fast